 They hang around the body and release toxic chemicals.
 These chemicals start to stick to surrounding healthy cells, causing hem to become senescent or cancerous.
 The accumulation of senescent cells creates a large amount of inflammation.

-A 2019 study showed that removing senescent cells from the hearts of old mice restored heart health and reversed cardiac aging.
+A 2019 article summarized studies that showed that removing senescent cells from the hearts of old mice restored heart health and reversed cardiac aging.

 Free radicals are molecules with an unpaired electron.
 Electrons like to be in pairs, so single electrons make free radicals unstable.
 These unstable molecules will steal electrons from their neighboring molecules.
 This causes chemical reactions called oxidation.